 GH is sometimes called The Celtic Curse, because of the fact that it is more prevalent in the Celtic countries, in particular in Ireland and Irish families around the world.
 The gene flaws can be traced back to the Vikings.

-The Haemochromatosis Society is one of several such organisations around the world.
+Haemochromatosis UK is one of several such organisations around the world.

 Weekly venesection of a pint of blood can restore iron levels in a patient to normal, though will not reverse organ damage to the liver or heart, or alleviate all of the other symptoms.

 Impotence, loss of libido, early menopause, arthritis, depression, fatigue, hair loss, skin discolouration, mood swings and other symptoms can all be caused by iron overload.